MoveKitMoveKit

 In lists with 20+ exercises, avoid autoplaying every video.
 Use FlatList's onViewableItemsChanged callback to track which items are visible and only play those.

-Step 7: Muscle Highlight Variants
+Step 7: Muscle Metadata and Supporting Artifacts

 Backintermediate